-In this section, we study algebraic geometric aspects of the hybrid LG models, especially Hodge theory of (hybrid) Landau-Ginzburg models.
-As the choice of the symplectic form plays no crucial role here, we omit writing it from the notation of the hybrid LG model.
-We will see that the combinatorial description of the perverse Leray filtration naturally appears in this context, which helps us to study the behavior of the perverse filtration under the cup product. (see Theorem \ref{thm:multiplicativity})
+In this section, we explore algebro-geometric aspects of hybrid LG models, particularly focusing on the Hodge theory of hybrid LG models.
+As the choice of a Kähler form does not play a crucial role here, we omit it from the notation.
+We will see that the combinatorial description of the perverse filtration naturally appears in this context, which turns out to be useful to study the behavior of the perverse filtration under the cup product (see Theorem \ref{thm:multiplicativity}).